noah-correa/COMP6080-ass2-javascript/README.md

 Milestone 3 focuses on a richer UX and will require some backend interaction.

 #### 2.3.1.
 Show likes on a job
 * Allow a user to see a list of all users who have liked a job.
-In terms of how it is displayed, consider your preferred user experience approach out of the watching 3 options:
+In terms of how it is displayed, consider your preferred user experience approach out of the following 3 options:
   * The list of names is visible on each job in the feed by default
   * The list of names is visible on a job in the feed if a show/hide toggle is clicked (hidden by default).
   * The list of names is visible in a popup, modal, or new screen, when a button/link is clicked on the feed.

 #### 2.3.2.
 Show comments on a job
 * Allow a user to see a list of all the comments on the job.
 Each comment should contain at minimum the user's name and their comment.
-In terms of how it is displayed, consider your preferred user experience approach out of the watching 3 options:
+In terms of how it is displayed, consider your preferred user experience approach out of the following 3 options:
   * The list of names and comments are visible on each job in the feed by default
   * The list of names and comments are visible on a job in the feed if a show/hide toggle is clicked (hidden by default).
   * The list of names and comments are visible in a popup, modal, or new screen, when a button/link is clicked on the feed.